intentor/llm-workbench/README.md

 To change the LLM model used by the workbench, update the `FROM` parameter in [contextualized_assistant.model](contextualized_assistant.model) file by a model available in the [Ollama library](https://ollama.com/library).

+## Using OpenRouter for generation

+It's possible to use [OpenRuter](https://openrouter.ai) for requesting LLM generation from prompts, which replaces the default Ollama generator.

+To setup OpenRouter, update the [config.py](./src/config.py) settings below:

+- `OPEN_ROUTER_KEY`: Enter your [OpenRouter API key](https://openrouter.ai/docs/api-keys).
+- `MODEL_GENERATOR`: Change to `OPENROUTER`.
+- `MODEL_LLM`: Enter the model name from OpenRouter.

+> [!NOTE]
+> The embebbding model still requires Ollama.

 ## Known issues

 1. The buttons in the screen are not always disabled during operations.
 Please be aware that clicking on different buttons during actions may lead to unintended consequences.